jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 ## Create a relational database structure

-If you don't already have a database set up, follow the directions to install XAMPP and plug the following code into your SQL editor.
+If you don't already have a database set up, follow the directions to [install XAMPP][install xampp] and plug the following code into your SQL editor.

 	DROP  TABLE IF EXISTS loinc;
 	CREATE TABLE loinc (